 Don’t do that.
 That’ll never work.
 We tried that before, and it failed.

-You see it a lot with marketing innovation.
-As we wrote in a previous article, you’ll find a lot of critics in business who love to “protect” the interests of the business.
-They get in the way of creators who want to drive new ideas.
+You see it often in marketing innovation.
+As per our be a more creative company article, you find lots of critics who want to “protect” the interests of the business.
+But this view gets in the way of creators who want to build new ideas.

 Setting up an online store for the first time